 Previous Events

-The fish season in Istanbul is a culinary calendar closely followed by city dwellers and well known to the Gastronomic Society of Türkiye.
-The period from January to March marks the time for turbot.
-Drawing inspiration from this seasonal rhythm, the Gastronomic Society of Türkiye held its first friendly dinner of 2025 under the theme “Turbot in Its Season” at Misina Fish Restaurant.
-The carefully curated menu featured not only turbot—the noble fish of the Marmara and Black Sea—but also a selection of refined seafood dishes presented like works of art.
-The dinner began with Spanish-style marinated anchovies (boquerones), sea...
+Istanbul’s fishing calendar is something locals follow closely—and food lovers know by heart.
+The months from January to March are prime turbot season.
+Inspired by this seasonal rhythm, the Gastronomic Society of Türkiye hosted the first members’ dinner of 2025 with the theme “Turbot in Season” at Misina Fish Restaurant.
+The specially curated menu didn’t just highlight the noble turbot from the Marmara and Black Seas, but also featured other refined seafood dishes presented like works of art.
+The evening began with Spanish-style marinated anchovies (boquerones), gilthead seabream carpaccio, salmon gravlax, and torik lakerda with Ayvalık olive oil.
+These were...

 On February 15, 2025, Gastronomic Society of Türkiye visited the Türkiye İş Bankası Museum of Painting and Sculpture to admire the works of artists who paint the image of flavor.
 At the museum, located on İstiklal Avenue, they toured the exhibition Taste and Art, curated by association member Prof. Gül İrepoğlu.
 The exhibition explored traces of taste, the sociology of flavor, and culinary culture in painting.
 Comprising six thematic sections, the exhibition presented a feast ranging from fields, vineyards, and gardens to still lifes, from market scenes to shops, from sea harvests to the preparation of food.
 A specialist art...